A Phase-field Model for Apoptotic Cell Death: Introduction

 \section{Introduction}

-Apoptosis, the process of programmed cell death, is a key component in a range of processes including cellular turnover, robust immune response to pathogens, embryonic development and chemical-induced cell death \cite{elmore2007apoptosis}.
-Irregularities in this process, resulting in either enhanced or reduced apoptosis, are a causative factor in many human diseases such as autoimmune and neurodegenerative disorders (excessive cell loss precipitating conditions such as Alzheimer's disease) and many types of cancer (inadequate cell clearance) \cite{bertheloot2021necroptosis,castillo2021apoptosis,vitale2023apoptotic}.
+Apoptosis, the process of programmed cell death, is a key component in a range of processes including cellular turnover, robust immune response to pathogens, embryonic development and chemical-induced cell death~\cite{elmore2007apoptosis}.
+Irregularities in this process, resulting in either enhanced or reduced apoptosis, are a causative factor in many human diseases, such as autoimmune and neurodegenerative disorders (excessive cell loss precipitating conditions such as Alzheimer's disease) and many types of cancer (inadequate cell clearance)~\cite{bertheloot2021necroptosis,castillo2021apoptosis,vitale2023apoptotic}.
 Hence, the ability to modulate and understand the life or death of a cell is of high interest.
 Apoptotic cells can be identified by their distinct morphological features.
-These include separation from other cells, chromatin condensation and DNA fragmentation, irregular bulging in the plasma membrane (finger formation), cell shrinkage, and the formation of apoptotic bodies then degraded in lysosomes \cite{nossing202350, alberts2002programmed}.
-These morphological changes can be observed using microscopy techniques, with electron microscopy providing superior cellular details and reproducibility compared to light microscopy \cite{kari2022programmed}.
-The highly complex and sophisticated mechanisms of apoptosis can be triggered by a range of factors including components of the immune system and cytotoxic molecules administered as part of a chemotherapeutic regime \cite{elmore2007apoptosis}.
-Given the complexity of apoptosis, a thorough understanding of how environmental cues shape this process could provide a valuable platform for devising targeted therapies and refining diagnostic strategies.
+These include separation from other cells, chromatin condensation and DNA fragmentation, irregular bulging in the plasma membrane (finger formation), cell shrinkage, and the formation of apoptotic bodies, which are then degraded in lysosomes~\cite{nossing202350, alberts2002programmed}.
+These morphological changes can be observed using microscopy techniques, with electron microscopy providing superior cellular details and reproducibility compared to light microscopy~\cite{kari2022programmed}.
+The highly complex and sophisticated mechanisms of apoptosis can be triggered by a range of factors, including components of the immune system and cytotoxic molecules administered as part of a chemotherapeutic regimen~\cite{elmore2007apoptosis}.
+Given the complexity of apoptosis, a thorough understanding of how environmental cues shape this process could provide a valuable platform for devising targeted therapies and refining diagnostic strategies for personalised medication. \\[4pt] Apoptosis can be initiated by one of two canonical pathways, see for instance, Lossi~\cite{Lossi2022_apoptosis}. \begin{itemize} \item[\emph{(i)}] Intrinsic (mitochondrial) pathway: triggered by intracellular stresses such as DNA damage, oxidative imbalance, growth-factor withdrawal, or protein misfolding.
+These cues promote mitochondrial release of cytochrome \textit{c}, which activates a cascade of proteases (caspases) that orchestrate cellular disassembly. \item[\emph{(ii)}] Extrinsic (death-receptor) pathway: initiated by extracellular ligands binding to surface receptors such as Fas or TNF, which in turn activate the same downstream caspase machinery. \end{itemize} In this work, we refer to these mechanisms as intrinsic and extrinsic apoptosis, respectively.
+Irrespective of the initiating route, apoptosis involves a spatially distributed biochemical activation field that drives the progressive breakdown of cytoskeletal and organelle structures.
+Mathematically, this activation field is modelled in an agnostic manner, without distinguishing whether its origin is intrinsic or extrinsic.
+This activation field regulating death is referred to as the cytotoxic phase, while the field representing the cell itself is denoted the cyto phase.